kulsuri/jupiter-coding-test/readme.md

 ```
 python app.py
 ```
-2. Open the web browser and open:
+2. In the web browser, open:
 ```
 http://localhost:5000/
 ```